kderoodt/viscon-assignment/README.md

 # Rail Detector & Row Counter
 **Greenhouse rail detection for the Viscon Operational Robotics Engineer Assignment**

-A ROS 2 C++ package that:
+A ROS 2 C++ package `rail_detector` that:

 * Detects greenhouse heating rails in the infrared stream of an Intel RealSense D456 (Q1)
 * Counts the rows the robot has passed using the rail detections & odometry (Q2)

 The package is self‑contained and reproducible in ≤ 10 minutes on a fresh ROS 2 Jazzy install.

-The repository also contains a 'training' folder.
+The repository also contains a `training` folder.
 This folder contains files and data for training the U-NET ONNX model.
-> **NOTE!** A trained ONNX model is provided in 'rail_detector/models'.
+> **NOTE!** A trained ONNX model is provided in `rail_detector/models`.
 So, no training is needed!

 ---